0xNULLderef/SourceRTXTweaks/README.md

 At the top of the function should be a function call taking two arguments, go inside this function.
 This function should consist of a single call followed by a value return:
 `function_call(0, a1, a2, v3);`
+(Ghidra doesn't correctly annotate the security cookie checking function, just ignore the second function call.
-After the function call and eax has been loaded, add in the following instructions:
+Removing it shouldn't impact the application, however it could lead to memory corruption bugs) After the function call and eax has been loaded, add in the following instructions:
 ```
 test   eax,eax